Partial regularity and higher integrability for A-quasiconvex variational problems: Abstract

-are partially continuous provided that the integrands $f$ are strongly $\A$-quasiconvex in a suitable sense.
-We consider $p$-growth problems with $1<p<\infty$, linear pde operators $\A$ of constant rank, and Dirichlet boundary conditions, in the sense that admissible fields are of the form $v=v_0+\varphi$, with $\A$-free $\varphi\in C_c^\infty(\Omega)$.
-Our analysis also covers the ``potentials case''

-where $\B$ is a different linear pde operator of constant rank.
+are partially continuous provided that the integrands $f$ are strongly $\mathscr{A}$-quasiconvex in a suitable sense.
+We consider $p$-growth problems with $1<p<\infty$, linear constant rank PDE operators $\mathscr{A}$ on $\R^n$ between vector spaces $V$ and $W$, and Dirichlet boundary conditions, in the sense that admissible fields are of the form $v=v_0+\varphi$, with $\mathscr{A}$-free $\varphi\in C_c^\infty(\Omega,V)$.
+Our analysis also covers the ``potentials case'' where $\mathscr{B}$ is another linear constant rank PDE operator on $\R^n$ between vector spaces $U,\,V$.
 We also prove appropriate higher integrability of minimizers for both types of problems.
+In addition, our approach covers non-autonomous integrands $f(x,v(x))$ or $f(x,\B u(x))$.